opendnssec/odslab/opendnssec-lab.md

 The zone is now signed and we have verified that DNSSEC is working.
 It is then time to publish the DS RR.

-1. Wait until the KSK is ready to be published in the parent zone.
+1. Wait until the KSK is ready to be published in the parent zone:

         sudo ods-enforcer key list -v

 2. Show the DS RRs that we are about to publish.
-Notice that they share the key tag with the KSK.
+Notice that they share the key tag with the KSK:

         sudo ods-enforcer key export --zone groupX.odslab.se --ds

 3. Ask your teacher to update the DS in the parent zone.

 4. Wait until the DS has been uploaded.
+Check the DS with the following command:

-        > dig @ns.odslab.se groupX.odslab.se DS
+        dig @ns.odslab.se groupX.odslab.se DS

-5. It is now safe to tell the Enforcer that it has been seen.
+5. It is now safe to tell the Enforcer that it has been seen:

         sudo ods-enforcer key ds-seen --zone groupX.odslab.se --keytag KEYTAG

 6. The KSK is now considered as active.
+Check the key list with the following command:

         sudo ods-enforcer key list

 7. Verify that we can query the zone from the *resolver* machine.
-   The AD-flag should be set.
+   The AD-flag should be set:

-        > dig +dnssec www.groupX.odslab.se
+        dig +dnssec www.groupX.odslab.se

 ## KSK Rollover

 The KSK rollover is usually done at the end of its lifetime.
 But a key rollover can be enforced before that by issuing the rollover command.

-1. Check how long time it is left before the KSK should be rolled.
+1. Check how long time it is left before the KSK should be rolled:

         sudo ods-enforcer key list

 2. We will now enforce a key rollover.
-If a key rollover has been initiated then this command will be ignored.
+If a key rollover has been initiated then this command will be ignored:

         sudo ods-enforcer key rollover --zone groupX.odslab.se --keytype KSK